4 Things Every Student Should Know about Financial Aid

 Depending on the type of aid, there are different criteria students must meet in order to qualify.

-To find out the criteria for the type financial aid of your choosing, contact the supporting organization for more information.
+To find out the criteria for the type of financial aid of your choosing, contact the supporting organization for more information.
 You can also visit the Federal Student Aid website for information on eligibility criteria for federal student aid programs.

 3. How to apply for financial aid